sibelius-notes/sibelius-notes.github.io/markdown/1199md/music270_review.md

 **Arpeggigation** and the **skip-step** elaborate the interval of a fifth. **Arpeggigation** elaborates the interval of a sixth.

 Two additional figures available to our paraphrasing are the **anticipation** and the **repetition**.
-Their usefulness in the elementary rhythm of duple paraphrase is slight because they do not enhance the melody's contounr.
+Their usefulness in the elementary rhythm of duple paraphrase is slight because they do not enhance the melody's contour.
 We will limit the repetition to one or two occurences within the line and hold the anticipation to a possible apperance at the final cadence.

 Arpeggigation (ARP):